Lavangip/MyAPIServer/README.md

   ```

 ### 3. Install Required Dependencies

 ```sh
 pip install -r requirements.txt
 ```

 ### 4. Set Up PostgreSQL Database

 ```sh
 psql -U postgres
 ```

 Inside the `psql` shell, create the database:

 ```sql
 CREATE DATABASE myapiserverdb;
 ```

 ### 5. Configure Environment Variables

 - Add the database URL to a `.env` file:
   ```ini
   DATABASE_URL=postgresql://<username>:<password>@localhost/myapiserverdb
   ```

 ### 6. Initialize Database with Provided Data

 ```sh
 psql -U postgres -d myapiserverdb -f "path to indian_banks.sql in the indian_banks folder"
 ```

 ### 7. Populate the `branches` Table

 Here the originally provided branches.csv which was encoded in WIN1252 (Windows-1252) is not used rather the UTF-8 encode version of the same file is used as, PostgreSQL expects UTF-8.
 The steps to get UTF-8 encoded csv file.
 NOTE: the UTF-8 file is already provided in the repository.

 ```sh
 Get-Content "path to _branches.csv in indian_banks folder" |
 Set-Content -Encoding utf8 "path to _utf8.csv file in indian_banks folder"
 ```

 Populating the 'branches' table

 ```sh
 \copy branches(ifsc, bank_id, branch, address, city, district, state, bank_name) FROM 'path to _utf8.csv file in indian_banks folder' WITH (FORMAT csv, HEADER true, DELIMITER ',');
 ```

 ### 8. Run Test Cases

 ```sh
 pytest bank_api/test_main.py
 ```

 ### 9. Start the API Server

 ```sh
 uvicorn bank_api.main:app --reload
 ```

+---

+## 🛠️ Solution Approach

+To solve the problem, I followed a structured approach:

+1. **Framework Selection**: I chose FastAPI for building the API server due to its speed, automatic OpenAPI documentation, and ease of use.
+2. **Database Setup**: Used PostgreSQL as the database and structured the tables to store bank and branch details efficiently.
+3. **Data Import**: Imported bank and branch details from a provided SQL file and a CSV file (converted to UTF-8 for PostgreSQL compatibility).
+4. **API Development**: Implemented RESTful endpoints using FastAPI to fetch:
+   - List of banks
+   - Branch details
+5. **Testing**: Added test cases using Pytest to ensure the correctness of API responses.

+### ⏳ Time Taken

+I took **3 days** to complete this assignment.

+---

 ## 📸 Snapshots
 ![Live API Screenshot](https://github.com/Lavangip/MyAPIServer/blob/main/Workin_Snapshots/Get_branch_info.png)